dashhive/wallet-ui/README.md

 - [ ] System Wrappers
   - [ ] Desktop / Tauri Wrapper
   - [ ] Mobile / Capacitor App

+- [ ] feat: I kind of want some hover options right on each contact in the list.
+This would bring some life and color to the otherwise sparse list.
+  - [ ] trash icon - quickly get rid of contacts that I know I didn’t share

 ### Stage 2 - QA
 - [ ]